JuliaDiff/SparseDiffTools.jl/README.md

        the sparsity pattern.
 (Note that `Symbolics.jl` must be explicitly loaded before using this functionality.)
 2. Now choose an AD backend from `ADTypes.jl`:
-    1. If using a Non `*Sparse*` type, then we will not use sparsity detection.
+    1. If using a standard type like `AutoForwardDiff()`, then we will not use sparsity detection.
-    2. All other sparse AD types will internally compute the proper sparsity pattern, and try to exploit that.
+    2. If you wrap it inside `AutoSparse(AutoForwardDiff())`, then we will internally compute the proper sparsity pattern, and try to exploit that.
 3. Now there are 2 options:
     1. Precompute the cache using `sparse_jacobian_cache` and use the `sparse_jacobian` or